Wedding Bells (1921 film)

 Wedding Bells is a lost 1921 American silent romantic-comedy film directed by Chester Withey and starring Constance Talmadge and Harrison Ford.

 Plot

-As described in a film magazine, Rosalie Wayne (Talmadge) meets Reginald Carter (Ford) after he introduces himself while chasing her dog with one of his oxfords, and she marries him in haste.
+As described in a film magazine, Rosalie Wayne meets Reginald Carter after he introduces himself while chasing her dog with one of his oxfords, and she marries him in haste.
 Reggie comes down with the measles following a quarrel over her bobbed hair, not knowing he is ill she leaves for Reno and then Europe.
 After a year's absence and having secured her divorce, she meets Reggie again and finds him engaged to another.
 Jealousy arouses her to break up the match, but the wedding is progressing before she devises a means of doing so.
 Reggie, however, is satisfied and glad to be reunited with his Rosalie despite her sharp tongue and unusual method of winning his love.